At BIC Art Master Finale, Ballpoint Pen Artists Celebrate Creativity

 Nigerian ballpoint artists dominated the competition this year with artist Nosakhare Igbinosa for a portrait titled ‘Bona’ winning first place.
 Artist Hezekiah Okon for portrait titled ‘Proudly an African’ ranked second; and artists Moses Ojeleye for portrait titled ‘Amaka’, and Dumbor Debeeh for portrait ‘Echoes of joy’ were announced in third place.
 Artist Hezekiah Okon for a portrait titled ‘Proudly an African’ was also announced as National Nigerian winner.

 The winning pieces were chosen out of a total of 6,574 pieces submitted marking a significant increase versus last year.
-Selected by a panel of judges composed of experts from BIC, renowned artists from the region, and previous Art Master Africa competition winners, the selected pieces
+Selected by a panel of judges composed of experts from BIC, renowned artists from the region, and previous Art Master Africa competition winners.

 The national winners across Africa include ‘Uganda: Celebrating Africa in Harmony’ with Wildlife by artist Maiku Fred; ‘Kenya: African Culture portrait’ by Griffin Lundi; ‘South Africa: Imwe hamwe na Kamere (One with Nature)’ by Romeon Mwiseneza; ‘Morocco: Mother Africa’ by Essadik Laila and ‘Tunisia: Africa with my pen’ by Mouhamed Boudhri.